nicolargo/glances/docs/cmds.rst

     hide kernel threads in process list (not available on Windows)

-.. option:: --tree

-    display processes as a tree (Linux only)

 .. option:: -b, --byte

     display network rate in byte per second